What is Left Copy?

 Copyleft stops only one dirty trick wealthy media proprietors, internet entrepreneurs, shady financiers and secretive industrialists play, which is using copyright for monopoly power and to actively censor human creativity.

-But copyleft is powerless in the face of large scale economic exploitation of wage labour given freely under copyleft because work is also made available to Big Companies and Giant Corporations, (ironically, as a matter of principle!).
+But copyleft is powerless in the face of large scale economic exploitation of wage labour given freely under copyleft because work is also made available to for-profit companies with limited liability, (ironically, as a matter of principle!).

 ‘Free’ as in ‘Free Trade’ is a better analogy for Copyleft licensing.
 Unlike permissive or Open Source licensing, copyleft insists on unrestricted access to work scientists, artists, engineers and other freelancer’s produce when they apply it.

 Comparing free software with free speech is an astonishing admission, given how fake news, alternative facts and conspiracy theories show how the concept of free speech is hopelessly flawed.